opencaesar/oml-tutorials/docs/tutorial-1.md

 1. Click on the `restaurant.oml` editor to bring it in focus.

-1. In line 30, change the id of instance `pizza2` to "1" (from "2"), to become similar to the id of instance `pizza1` (in line 16), as seen below, and save the editor.
+1. In line 30, change the `hasId` property value of instance `pizza2` to "1" (from "2"), to become similar to the value of `hasId` of instance `pizza1` (in line 16).
+Save the editor.

     <img src="assets/img/Tutorial1-Change-Pizza2-Id.png" width="100%"/>

-1. In the [=Gradle Task view=] double-click to rerun task `Tutorial1/oml/build` again, and wait for it to finish running in the [=Gradle Executions view=].
+1. In the [=Gradle Task view=] double-click to rerun task `tutorial1/oml/build` again, and wait for it to finish running in the [=Gradle Executions view=].

 1. Inspect the build status in the [=Gradle Executions view=] and notice that it now shows a failure (red icons) on task `owlReason`.

     <img src="assets/img/Tutorial1-Build-Failure.png" width="100%"/>

-1. Right click on a red icon and select `Show Failures` from the context menu.
+1. Right click on the `Execute run for :owlReason` red icon and select `Show Failures` from the context menu.
 The follow dialog shows up saying that some "Ontology is inconsistent.
 Check tutorial1/build/reports/reasoning.xml for more details".
 Click Close button.

     <img src="assets/img/Tutorial1-Failure-Dialog.png" width="100%"/>

-1. In the [=Model Explorer view=], navigate to file `orial1/build/reports/reasoning.xml` and double click on it.
+1. In the [=Model Explorer view=], right click on the `tutorial1` project and choose *Refresh*.
+Then, navigate to file `orial1/build/reports/reasoning.xml` and double click on it.
 The file opens in the `Junit` view showing the problem as an inconsistency (on the left), and providing an explanation for it (on the right).

    <video width="100%" style="border:1px groove black;" controls>
      <source src="assets/mov/Tutorial1-Inspect-Inconsistency.mov"/>